-Open science.
-Initiatives with that name allowed many advances in research during the SARS-CoV-2 pandemic.
+The future of scientific journals and of the new publishing model should be analyzed in terms of the advantages and disadvantages they have to fulfill the aforementioned purposes, as well as in the implementation of coherent strategies that ACCOMMON GOOD hensive growth of Open Access.
+In short, science should be considered ARRE as a community of the second sec many advances in research during the SARS-CoV-2 pandemic.
 They opened the doors to the exchange of data and information and managed to establish solutions in such turbulent times for the planet.
 However, defining open science and sticking to a single concept is difficult, as it implies a lack of knowledge of the multiple paths that converge to arrive at what we know today.

 First, we must recognize that open science is a movement related to OA and is based on the search for the openness of scientific research (methods, instruments, data, etc.) for the benefit of society as a whole.
-It is therefore a means capable of articulating and energizing science, technology, innovation policies.
-Collaboration and and contribution are a fundamental part of the open science concept, which also allows the generation of multidisciplinary dialogues to integrate the different actors in the research process (20).
+It is therefore a means capable of articulating and energizing science, technology, and innovation policies.
+Collaboration and contribution are a fundamental part of the open science concept, which also allows the generation of multidisciplinary dialogues to integrate the different actors in the research process (20).
 This movement aims to make science more accessible. efficient, transparent, and beneficial for everyone.
 It is driven by advances in the digital world; the transition to open science makes scientific information, data, and products more accessible and more easily shared with the active collaboration of all stakeholders.